This listing expired on October 30, 2023. Please contact email@example.com for any updated information.

 Room and Board Arrangements:

 Participants reside in hotels when the team is in the city (Almaty).
 In the field we live in a camp complex, where each member lives in their own tent.
 Hired cooks will prepare and provide 3 meals a day.
 Participants are responsible for airfare and for providing their own tent and personal camping gear.
-Cost: $1500 (plus airfare to/from Kazakhstan and hotel accommodation in Almaty).
+Cost: $2100 US (plus visa, airfare to/from Kazakhstan and hotel accommodation in Almaty).

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.